LaWebcapsule/directus9/docs/extensions/layouts.md

 ## Layout Component

-The layout component is the part of your extension that will be rendered by the Directus App whenever your layout should be used to show the items of a collection.
+The layout component is the part of your extension that will be rendered by the Directus9 App whenever your layout should be used to show the items of a collection.
 This layout component has to be Vue component.
 The most straightforward way to write a Vue component is to use the Vue Single File Component syntax.